mykoz/resource-links/spark/databricks.md

-Sign in to Databricks console:
+####Sign in to Databricks console:
 https://community.cloud.databricks.com/login.html

+Save your username and password in a convenient place!

-uploaded to DBFS:
+file uploaded to DBFS:
 /FileStore/tables/irxurku91468860015712/ratings.csv